Teaching a character arc with literary analysis?

 Build on prior knowledge.

-Students are probably familiar with terms that deal with character arcs: flat characters, round characters, static characters, and dynamic characters.
+Students are probably familiar with terms that deal with character arcs: flat characters, round characters, static characters, stock characters, and dynamic characters.
 In a way, students have learned about character arcs before.
 Does a flat character have a tremendous character arc?
 No. Dynamic characters, characters who change someway in the story, probably have larger character arcs.
 They are more interesting.

 If students struggle through other examples of superheroes, the monomyth, and beloved childhood characters, the build on prior knowledge typically works.
 Once students realize they already know pieces of characters, the concept of character arc is easier to study.